 Check your configuration file or command line.
-Ensure that the user is not an unrestricted user.
+Ensure that the user is not an unrestricted user and does not have the User Administration role granted.

-□ The host name resolved to an address that matches a host name already found in this definition (name).
+The host name resolved to an address that matches a host name already found in this definition (name).
 Therefore, this host name will be skipped.